 Students build upon the skills developed in Mandarin Chinese I (with appropriate review of previously learned material).
 They develop greater proficiency in listening, speaking, reading, and writing.
 The topical context is expanded from the students' immediate world to the world of the target culture.
-Topics may include shopping, cuisine, geography, travel, education, wellness, leisure time activities, and careers.
+Topics may include student life, making friends, shopping, cuisine, home geography, and wellness.
 Students will continue to develop their Chinese character (hanzi) writing skills, and will learn more hanzi.

-WLG630 (Full Year) Mandarin Chinese III
+Mandarin Chinese III

 Grade Level: Sophomore/Junior/Senior

 Length: Two Semesters

 Credit: 1.0

 Prerequisite: Mandarin Chinese II and recommendation of Instructor or Proficiency

 Exam and recommendation of Instructor